Best mobile plans under $20: top cheap options for the budget-conscious

 Best 5G mobile plan under $20

-Again, our pick for this category is Spintel’s $22 Mobile Plan because this plan is the only plan in this price point that offers 5G coverage.
+Again, our pick for this category is Moose Mobile’s $26.80 SIM Only Plan because it is one of the only plans in this price range that offers 5G access and it comes with more data over the first year than any other plans we have seen.

 Other noteworthy plans under $20